Receive immediate cash and make a gift to Bryn Mawr College by selling to us a valuable asset, such as real estate, for less than it's worth.

 If you are considering a gift of real estate, our organization requires the following additional steps before we accept your gift:

 - We will need to examine your property and conduct our own analysis of its value.
 For example, we will want to know if there are any debts, taxes, or liens owed on your property.

 - Once we accept your gift of real estate, we could become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-Linda is thrilled to learn that a bargain sale arrangement will allow her to make the contribution she envisions and get the cash she needs to complete her home improvement project.
+Margaret is thrilled to learn that a bargain sale arrangement will allow her to make the contribution she envisions and get the cash she needs to complete her home improvement project.
 She’s also pleased with her $200,000 income tax charitable deduction, which will create tax savings in the year of her gift that more than offset the capital gains tax she’ll need to pay.
-This example assumes Linda is able to itemize her income tax charitable deduction.
+This example assumes Margaret is able to itemize her income tax charitable deduction.

 |Value of land||$250,000|

 |Capital gain avoided||$188,000|

 |Cash to Margaret||+ $50,000|